How To Use A High-Yield Savings Account

 Take money out when you need it.
 A high-yield savings account helps you save, but it also lets you access your cash fast.
 You can use it for emergencies or for things you planned for.
 I once used mine to pay a medical bill that came out of nowhere.

-Many people feel calmer when they know they can get their money right away.
+Research shows that people who save money tend to feel less anxious, report higher life satisfaction, and feel more hopeful about the future since they know they can get their money right away.
 This is why a high-yield savings account works well for both growth and support.
 It can steady you during stressful moments.

 Think about whether you have enough saved for life’s surprises.
 Even a small amount can help you feel safe.
 It gives you confidence when problems show up.